chikuanlin/re3-pytorch/README.md

 ```

 ## Main Files
-Helper functions and scripts that are modified or obtained from the original source code would be labeled with a *
+Helper functions and scripts that are modified or obtained from the original source code would be labeled with *
 * datasets/
   * [make_label_files.py*](dataset/make_label_files.py) - The label (GT) generating script for ImageNet Video dataset.
 The output .npy label file and text image name file are saved in labels/.
   * [detection/make_label_files.py*](dataset/detection/make_label_files.py) - The label (GT) generating script for ImageNet Object Detection dataset.
 The output .npy label file and text image name file are saved in detection/labels/.